cosmic-zip/maidz/README.md

 # Secure Mail-Providers

 Please consider using a secure email-provider and encourage your friends and contacts to do the same.
-All your anonymization is worthless when you communicate conﬁdential information in an unencrypted way with someone who is using gmx, gmail or any other crappy provider.
+All your anonymization is worthless when you communicate confidential information in an unencrypted way with someone who is using gmx, gmail or any other crappy provider.
 (This also applies if you're contemplating setting up your own mail-server.)

-If possible, encrypt everything, but especially conﬁdential stuﬀ, using gpg/enigmail.
+If possible, encrypt everything, but especially confidential stuff, using gpg/enigmail.

 lavabit.com (SSL, SMTP, POP) hushmail.com (SSL, SMTP, no POP/IMAP - only in commercial upgrade) vfemail.net (SSL, SMTP, POP)

 I found these to be the best.
 But I may have missed others in the process.
 Hushmail also has the nice feature to encrypt "inhouse"-mails, i.e. mail sent from one hushmail-account to another.
-So, no need for gpg or other fancy stuﬀ. wink
+So, no need for gpg or other fancy stuff. wink
 The user cyberhood mentioned these mail-providers in the other #! thread on security. autistici.org (SSL, SMTP, IMAP, POP) Looks alright.
-Maybe someone has tested it already? mailoo.org (SSL, SMTP, IMAP, POP) Although I generally don't trust services that can not present themselves without typos and grammatical errors - I give them the beneﬁt of the doubt for they obviously are French. roll Well, you know how the French deal with foreign languages... tongue countermail.com (SSL, SMTP, IMAP, POP)
+Maybe someone has tested it already? mailoo.org (SSL, SMTP, IMAP, POP) Although I generally don't trust services that can not present themselves without typos and grammatical errors - I give them the benefit of the doubt for they obviously are French. roll Well, you know how the French deal with foreign languages... tongue countermail.com (SSL, SMTP, IMAP, POP)

 See this Review riseup.org